GauravDataAI/-Sales-Trend-Visualization/README.md

 ## ⭐ About This Project

-This project helped me improve my skills in data cleaning, data analysis, visualization, and business insight generation using Python.
-The analysis provides useful information about sales performance and supports data-driven decision-making.
+This project represents my second Data Analytics Internship project and helped me gain practical experience in data cleaning, exploratory data analysis, data visualization, sales analytics, and business insight generation using Python.
+The project demonstrates how sales data can be transformed into meaningful insights that support better business decisions.